priyanka2061/HackerRank_Exam_Details/README.md

 # HackerRank_Exam_Details

 ## Important Points to Note:
-1. All students should have Hackerrank basic account credentials.
+1. All students should have HackerRank basic account credentials.
 If you don't have then please create it once now.
 2. Please find the batch wise contest links as given below.
 3. Appear for the test now.
 Exam will end according to the date and time as mentionsed below.
 4. After completion of this contest, exam form fill up is mandatory.
 And only after filling up this form your exam score will be officially registered by the college.
 Link has been given below.